10 February | Posted in Bank Credit Cards |

 Saving weekly instead of daily, $200 / month works out to about $45 / week, or the price of an eatery meal for a tiny family–another luxury you may want to skip till you are debt-free.
 Larger Savings * Taxes.
 Most US citizens could pay tons of bucks less tax every year if they just took all of the discounts they were suitable for up front, instead of waiting to get a repayment in April.
 By April, you’ll have spent an enormous piece of cash on interest on debt that you would not have spent if you would had the cash to hand. * Pleading.
 Call the card firms and ask if they can permit you to set up a repayment schedule, or at a minimum supply a transient extension.
 Simply calling and informing them you have not forgotten about them can help in keeping you out of the worst difficulty. * Credit counseling.
 Credit advisors can talk with MasterCard issuers to help get a repayment agreement you can stay abreast of.
 They can also open your eyes to untouched income sources you never knew you had, like kicking the $1,000,000 Cola habit.
 With only a modest amount of planning, you can make the higher minimum standard payment work to your benefit, just as the policy’s writers intended.

-Need to make your SDG&E bill payment or looking to login to view your bill or manage your account online?
-This guide is here to help with a clear overview of your payment options and further details on the company, including contact information.
-To make a payment online or manage your account, follow the link provided below on this page to the SDG&E bill pay login.
+Need to pay your LADWP bill or need to login to view your bill or manage your account online?
+Check out your payment options right here and get your bill paid on time.
+Payment information, contact details and further guides are provided to help you.
+To make a payment online or manage your account, follow the link provided below on this page to the LADWP bill pay login.
 You will also find useful “pay my bill” information such as the customer service number, payment mailing address, and billing phone number below.

 Opening & Closing Accounts